-- Measuring length, radius and wear directly in the machine
+- Measuring length, radius, and wear directly in the machine

 The tool is of course a decisive factor in ensuring a consistently high level of production quality.
-This means that an exact measurement of the tool dimensions and periodic inspection of the tool for wear and breakage, as well as the shape of each tooth, are necessary.
-HEIDENHAIN offers the TT trigger tool touch probes as well as the non-contacting TL Nano and TL Micro laser systems for tool measurement.
+This means that an exact measurement of the tool dimensions and the periodic inspection of the tool for breakage, wear, and the shape of each tooth are necessary.
+For tool measurement, HEIDENHAIN offers the TT triggering tool touch probes.